New Jennifer Lawrence Movie 'Mother!' Called 'Grotesque And Nauseating' Attack On Christianity

 In his review, the critic bemoans Lawrence’s fate, claiming the starlet is “utterly befouled and degraded” in the movie’s final scenes.
 Smith went on to add that the movie served no purpose, aside from being little more than “a Biblically-infused version of torture porn.”
 Ouch.

-While the single National Review review of Mother! doesn’t seem to have turned Jennifer Lawrence’s fans off or prevented them from seeing the movie, there has been some speculation that Christian backlash to the film could rival that which dogged Martin Scorsese’s The Last Temptation of Christ in 1988.
+While the single National Review review of mother! doesn’t seem to have turned Jennifer Lawrence’s fans off or prevented them from seeing the movie, there has been some speculation that Christian backlash to the film could rival that which dogged Martin Scorsese’s The Last Temptation of Christ in 1988.
 That movie would go on to be banned in multiple countries.
-So far, negative reviews of Jennifer Lawrence in Mother! haven’t substantially lowered its overall online rating.
+So far, negative reviews of Jennifer Lawrence in mother! haven’t substantially lowered its overall online rating.

 Jennifer Lawrence's new movie is not at all what you think it is https://t.co/sRNgHb4T4X